-How to build a soccer goal
+How to Build a Soccer Goal

-DIY Small Soccer Goal – they order plans, they DIY stuff… they SCORE!!!
+They order plans, they DIY stuff… they SCORE!!!

 The build is straightforward and simple, and it makes for a fun DIY family project.

 So whether you’re serious about your training and practice needs, or if you’re just looking for a good time in the backyard – this DIY plan has you covered.
+The soccer goal dimensions are 39" wide and 26" high.

 Ideal for: soccer practice and training, backyards, families, exercise, and more.